vchatterji/tpm2-luks/README.md

 Then, if the system is tampered with, the mounting of this partition will fail (due to changed PCRs) and data/IP will not be compromised.

-First, we want to ensure that /secure (where we mounted the partition) is accessible for both the current account (here `account`) and a special account we create to be able to run systemd services from this partition.
+First, we want to ensure that `/secure` (where we mounted the partition) is accessible for both your current account (here `account`) and a special account we create to be able to run systemd services from this partition.

 For this purpose, we first create a group called `secure`:
 ```